|Monthly Tech-Tip |

 In ceramics, this normally refers to the process of doing physical or chemical testing on a raw material to accurately describe it in terms of similar ones.

-The ceramic world functions on "recipes" and often much less effort is put into understanding them that should be.
-An example of this is the pursuit of substitutes for materials in recipes.
-These substitutes can be straight -forward (e.g. switching one source of silica to another) but they often come with a complicated list of trade-offs.
-For example, switching from a English kaolin to an American one in a porcelain recipe might seem simple but it is not, these are quite different materials.
-One needs to consider impacts on body plasticity, degree of maturity (with associated fired hardness and durability, stickiness, fired color, translucency, effect on thermal expansion and drying performance).
+The ceramic world functions on "recipes" and often much less effort is put into understanding them than should be.
+An example of this is the pursuit of substitutes for materials.
+These substitutes can be straightforward (e.g. switching one source of silica to another) but they often come with a complicated list of trade-offs.
+For example, switching from an English kaolin to an American one in a porcelain: These are quite different materials.
+One needs to consider impacts on body plasticity, stickiness, drying performance, degree of maturity (with associated fired hardness and durability, fired color, translucency, thermal expansion).

 Substituting materials becomes more complicated for secondary clays.
-These have chemistries, but often the chemical makeup is more difficult to connect with the physical and firing behaviour.
-This is often because the materials are not finely ground and their powders have populations of a variety of difficult mineral particles (which interact in complex ways).
+Although these have chemistries, the chemical makeup is more difficult to connect with the physical and firing behavior.
+This is often because the materials are not finely ground and their powders have populations of a variety of different mineral particles (which interact in complex ways).
 It is common for people to substitute materials in recipes simply because they have similar-sounding names!
-Red-burning clays can be particularly problematic.
-At high temperatures red-burning stonewares depend on a recipe that contains mostly refractory materials and a controlled amount of flux (e.g. a feldspar or high-feldspar clay).
-The color is achieved by finding a balance between an adequate degree of vitrification (for fired density and strength) but not too much (or the clay turns brown).
-If a refractory red burning clay (in the recipe) is switched from low fire red (e.g. a terra cotta material like RedArt) then the red color will be lost (the body will fire brown).
+Consider red-burning stonewares: They depend on recipes that contain refractory red clays and a controlled amount of feldspar or high-feldspar clays.
+Using low fire red clays with less feldspar Fired color is achieved by finding a balance between vitrification (for fired density and strength) and refractoriness (for red rather than brown coloration).

 The most practical way to characterize clay materials is by: